ultralytics/ultralytics/docs/en/models/yolov6.md

 !!! warning "Configuration Files"

     YOLOv6 models are supported in Ultralytics only through `.yaml` configuration files.
 These files contain the model architecture, training parameters, and other essential details required to build and train the model.
-For more information on creating and customizing these configuration files, refer to the [Configuration Files](../general/config.md) documentation.

 ## Performance Metrics